Bacillococcus/dockerfiles/README.md

 The container itself build up and using a user with id of `1000:1000` so you might need to make sure that the folder or anything that was mount to the container you got enough permission to operate on those.

+There is also a problem with `/dev/snd/seq` missing in container sometimes after resume from suspended system.

 ## ubuntu/openssh-server